Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Methods

 \subsection{Quantile thresholded confidence}

-Consider a conformal predictor calibrated on the source distribution $\setP$ to yield coverage of $1-\alpha$, which yields the threshold $\tau^\setP_\alpha$.
-The conformal predictor guarantees coverage of $1-\alpha$ on the source distribution $\setP$, but on a different distribution $\setQ$ the coverage is off.
+Consider a conformal predictor with threshold $\tau^\setP_\alpha$ calibrated so that the conformal predictor achieves coverage $1-\alpha$ on the source distribution $\setP$.
+On a different distribution $\setQ$ the coverage of the conformal predictor is off.
 But there is a value $\beta$ such that, if we calibrate the conformal predictor on the \emph{source distribution} using the value $\beta$ instead of $\alpha$, it achieves $1-\alpha$ coverage on the \emph{target distribution}, i.e., the corresponding thresholds obey $ \tau^\setP_{\beta} = \tau^\setQ_\alpha $.